-With reference to the relevant Terminal Characteristics Form, for each terminal: T1 T2 Т3 T4 Т5 Is the terminal in its usual location?
-Yes or No Is the manufacturer's name correct?
-Yes or No Is the model number correct?
-Yes or No Is the serial number printed on the label correct?
-Yes or No Is the serial number displayed on screen correct?
-Yes or No Is the color and general condition of the terminal as described, with no additional marks or scratches (especially around the seams)?
-Yes or No Are the manufacturer's security seals and labels present, with no signs of peeling or tampering?
-Yes or No Are the manufacturer's security markings and reference numbers as described?
-Yes or No Are any expected ultra-violet markings present, and as described?
-Yes or No Are all connections to the terminal as described, using the same type and color of cables, and with no loose wires or broken connectors?
-Yes or No Count the number of connections to the terminal.
+With reference to the relevant Terminal Characteristics Form, for each terminal: T1 T2 Т3 T4 Т5 No Yes No Yes No Yes No Yes No Is the terminal in its usual location?
+Is the manufacturer's name correct?
+Is the model number correct?
+Is the serial number printed on the label correct?
+Is the serial number displayed on screen correct?
+Are the color and general condition of the terminal as described, with no additional marks or scratches (especially around the seams)?
+Are the manufacturer's security seals and labels present, with no signs of peeling or tampering?
+Are the manufacturer's security markings and reference numbers as described?
+Are any expected ultra-violet markings present, and as described?
+Are all connections to the terminal as described, using the same type and color of cables, and with no loose wires or broken connectors?
+Count the number of connections to the terminal.
 Does this agree with the number stated?
-Yes or No Are all display stands, charity boxes, or other merchandising within the vicinity of this terminal as described, with no additional boxes or display materials near to the terminal?
-Yes or No Is the condition of the ceiling above the terminal the same as described, with no additional marks, fingerprints, or holes?
-Yes or No Is the total number of terminals in use the same as the number of terminals officially installed?
-Yes or No Where surveillance cameras are used, is the total number of cameras in use the same as the number of cameras officially installed?
-Yes or No
+Are all display stands, charity boxes, or other merchandising within the vicinity of this terminal as described, with no additional boxes or display materials near to the terminal?
+Is the condition of the ceiling above the terminal the same as described, with no additional marks, fingerprints, or holes?
+Is the total number of terminals in use the same as the number of terminals officially installed? □ Y es o Where surveillance cameras are used, is the total number of cameras in use the same as the number of cameras officially installed? ☐ Yes ☐ No